ShiJbey/neighborly/README.md

 # Documentation

-Neighborly uses Numpy-style docstrings, we generate the documentation using Sphinx.
+Neighborly uses Numpy-style docstrings and we generate the documentation using Sphinx.

 When adding docstrings for existing or new bits of code please use the following references for how to format your contributions: